Nishapur: Muslim Conquest

 Nishapur was conquered by the Rashidun Caliphate, without struggle, during the caliphate of Umar.
-The Caliph appointed Ahnaf Ibn Qais as the chief command of the Rashidun army out of Isfahan.
-From Isfahan, two routes led to Khorasan: the main route via Rayy and the other via Nishapur.
+The Caliph appointed Ahnaf ibn Qais as the chief commander of the Rashidun army out of Esfahan.
+From Esfahan, two routes led to Khorasan: the main route via Rey and the other via Nishapur.
 The people of Nishapur chose not to fight and surrendered on the condition of paying a tribute.

 Having conquered the region around Nishapur, the Muslim force advanced to Nishapur itself.
 The city was divided into four sectors, with each sector under a Persian chief.
 These chiefs shut themselves in the city and closed the gates.
 The Muslims laid siege to the city for some days.
 In the meantime, the Persian chiefs quarreled among themselves.
 One of the chiefs entered into negotiations with the Muslims.
 He offered to open one of the gates for the Muslim army to enter, provided he was granted immunity.
 The Muslims accepted the offer.
 The Persians were taken by surprise, and the Muslims became the new rulers of Nishapur.
-After consolidating their position at Nishapur, the Muslims conquered other cities around Nishapur, including Pusht, Ashband, Rukh, Zar, Khaf, Osparain and Arghian.
+After consolidating their position at Nishapur, the Muslims conquered other cities around Nishapur, including Pusht, Ashband, Rukh, Zar, Khaf, Osparain, and Arghian.